The Riviera balcony & coast paths

 Half-day

-Saint-Paul de Vence has been for long a source of inspiration for many artists from all over the world.
-The Provençal village, exquisitely perched on a hill overlooking the surrounding countryside and the sea, is your destination.
-You start from the charming town of Vence, within a half hour drive from Nice.
-After visiting the Matisse Chapel, your local guide shows you a pleasant trail on hillsides.
-These are carpeted in the spring by the lovely pink flowers of rock rose.
-When approaching St-Paul, you can visit the Maeght Foundation, an outstanding art place: it has gathered one of the most important collections of works by artists fascinated by the light of the Riviera.
-Bonnard, Braque, Chagall, Giacometti, Léger and Miró among others, show us this attraction on their paintings of nature.
+Today, you first leave the charming town of Vence, after a glance at Chapelle Matisse.
+Vence is located within a half hour drive from Nice, major city of the French Riviera.
+Your hiking guide then leads you through the countryside and rolling hills.
+Land is carpeted by the lovely pink flowers of rock rose, in the spring.
+Outside St-Paul, you can visit the Fondation Maeght, an outstanding art place: it has gathered one of the most important collections of works by artists fascinated by the light of the Riviera.
+Bonnard, Braque, Chagall, Léger and Miró among others, show us this attraction on their paintings of nature.

 Walking time : 2 hours